 The books of accounts of the FCDU of the Manila Branch are maintained in United States Dollar (USD), the currency of the primary economic environment in which the Branch's FCDU operates.
-For financial reporting purposes, the FCDU accounts are translated into their equivalents in Philippine Peso (PHP).
+For financial reporting purposes, the FCDU accounts are translated into their equivalents in Philippine Peso (PHP) using the BSP Foreign Exchange Bulletin PDS kRate

-All financial information presented in PHP and USD have been rounded off to the nearest currency unit, except when otherwise indicated.
+All financial information presented in PHP have been rounded off to the nearest currency unit, except when otherwise indicated.